Utah Administrative Code

 (3) Under a contract or lease, the school district's transportation administrator's time shall not exceed one percent of the commercial contract cost.

-(4) Eligible student counts, bus route mileage, bus route minutes, and bus inventory data are required as if the school district operated its own transportation.
+(4) Eligible student counts, bus route mileage, bus route minutes, service to students with disabilities and bus inventory data are required as if the school district operated its own transportation.

-State transportation funds at the USOE determined prorated amount may be used to reimburse a school district for the following costs:
+State transportation funds at the USOE-determined prorated amount may reimburse a school district for the following costs:

 A. Salaries of clerks, secretaries, trainers, drivers, a supervisor, mechanics and other personnel necessary to operate the transportation program: